insane0hflex/DarkSouls3SaveGameBackupTool/README.md

 - ~~Make back up file name built with a human readable date rather than .ToFileTime()~~
 - Prettify the UI
 - ~~Better code comments~~
-- Dark souls 2 support?
 - Keep a "MaxBackup" amount - like 10 - where older backups above 10 are automatically deleted.
 - Create a check for the `.exe.config` file and create it if it doesn't exist
+- Restore save from backup feature (instead of user manually deleting the old save and renaming a backup to `DS30000.sl2`

 ### Build Instructions

-Want to build the source for this?
+Want to build from source?

-Download the source then simply open the solution file (you will need Visual Studio installed, at least .NET Framework 4.0 installed) and build.
+Download/fork this repo then open the solution file (you will need Visual Studio installed with at least .NET Framework 4.0 installed) and build.
 You can get [Visual Studio Community](https://www.visualstudio.com/en-us/visual-studio-homepage-vs.aspx) for free.
+Once you build, the binary (.exe file) is located in /bin/Debug/ folder.